sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 ## Interpreting the Clusters

-### What didn't work
+### What did not work

-"*...The simplest, and most thorough, way to interpret these clusters is to examine the distribution of each original statistic within the cluster....
+"*...The simplest, and most thorough, way to interpret these clusters is to examine the distribution of each original statistic within the cluster....*

-...To help, we can go back to a dimension reduction method I skimmed over earlier: PCA.
-PCA reductions give us more interpretable dimensions...
+*...To help, we can go back to a dimension reduction method I skimmed over earlier: PCA.
+PCA reductions give us more interpretable dimensions...*

-...A standard PCA yields dimensions that are not correlated with each other, but in our case we expect that many dimensions are correlated with each other - for example, dimensions that define a backfield player are probably inversely correlated with dimensions that define a striker.
+*...A standard PCA yields dimensions that are not correlated with each other, but in our case we expect that many dimensions are correlated with each other - for example, dimensions that define a backfield player are probably inversely correlated with dimensions that define a striker.
 By applying a promax rotation to the dimensions, we end up with clusters that are allowed to be correlated with each other and yield 8 dimensions that we’ll use to interpret the clusters...*"

 All that sounds fairly easy but this step was actually deceptively tricky.
 For one, there's no helper module in python for performing a PCA with promax rotation.
 And I'm not even remotely good enough at linear algebra to try and perform the rotation by hand using numpy or something.